Constitutional Court (Belgium): Judges

 The Court is composed of 12 judges (2 linguistic groups of which 6 Dutch and 6 French speakers, one of them must have an adequate knowledge of German) appointed for their lifetime by the King (in practice, the federal government) within a list of candidates provided by the federal parliament.
 The list to fill a vacancy contains two candidates proposed alternately by the Chamber of Representatives and the Senate by a majority of at least two-thirds of the members present.
 Each linguistic group is composed of three judges with a legal background and three judges who have had at least five years experience as members of parliament.
 Candidates must be at least forty years of age.
 The judges may hold office until they reach seventy years of age, when they retire from the bench.

-Currently five of the twelve judges are female.
+Currently six of the twelve judges are female.
 According to a change in 2014 to article 12 of the special law, the membership of the court needs to contain a measure of gender equality: at least a third of its membership needs to be of the opposite sex.
 Until that number is reached, new appointments are legally obliged to be of the underrepresented sex.
 However, this obligation has not been respected when Michel Pâques was appointed in 2018.